Outline of Asia

 The following outline is provided as an overview of and topical guide to Asia.

-Asia is the world's largest and most populous continent, located primarily in the eastern and northern hemispheres.
+Asia is the world's largest and most populous continent, located primarily in the Eastern Hemisphere and Northern Hemisphere.
 It covers 8.7% of the Earth's total surface area (or 30% of its land area) and with approximately 4.655 billion people, it hosts 60% of the world's current human population.